| East L.A.

 On Monday, December 13th, I arrived in Manchester, England

-via Chicago and then caught a train to Liverpool.
+via Chicago and caught a train to Liverpool.
 After

 checking in at my hotel, I headed for the Beatle museum, called